 What should you do if you think your brakes are failing?

 If you’re noticing just a slight vibration on your brake pedal when you apply the brakes, bring your vehicle to a Kal Tire store near you as soon as you can.
-In the meantime, if you happen to notice your brake fluid is low, only use an approved brake fluid in the master cylinder.

 If your pedal goes to the floor instantly or it’s taking enormous effort to brake, it’s not safe to be driving your vehicle.
 Safely pull over to an area with ample room and have your vehicle towed to a Kal Tire store near you for brake service.
 From brake pads and shoes to ABS sensors and calipers, we offer full brake service to get you safely back on the road.
 After we inspect your brakes, we might find that they only need brake service—cleaning and servicing, rather than replacing—and our mechanical experts can take care of that for you.